ngandlau/ngandlau.github.io/content/posts/when-the-heavens-went-on-sale.md

 > One thing that I hammer home to all of you every week is 'work smart' and the second thing is 'get back to work'

+> „That said, there are fifty-six companies saying they're going to build small rockets right now.
+I know most of them.
+I would say Stealth Space is the most legit in the US.“ (p.
+293)